KeckObservatory/RemoteObserving/README.md

 This may query you for passwords, depending on your local configuration.
 It should print out a report which indicates that all tests passed.
 Make sure there are no test failures.

-If there are test failures, email your logfile to `mainland_observing@keck.hawaii.edu`.
+If there are test failures, email your logfile to `remote-observing@keck.hawaii.edu`.
 Verbose debug information is logged to the `RemoteObserving/logs/` folder.
 Log files are created based on the UTC date.

 # Run the VNC launch script